This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 North Carolina couldn’t be a more perfect home for us.
 From the mountains to the coast, we’re surrounded by unbelievable natural beauty, outdoor adventure, vibrant culture, friendly people, and an almost perfect climate (a little too cold for my Aussie blood in the winter).

-We’re excited to finally write this epic post on fun things to do in North Carolina.
-We’ve lived on and off in NC for nine years and have experienced a lot, both before we had kids, and now with them.
+We’re excited to share this epic post on fun things to do in North Carolina.
+We’ve lived on and off in NC for ten years and have experienced a lot, both before we had kids, and now with them.

 We can’t wait to continue to explore North Carolina more in-depth and share it with you here and on our other website, ThisisRaleigh.com